 That is always an option.
-But you have to understand that any increase in grade or quality of materials that increases the price above what was comparable for the original roof will be your responsibility.
+But understand that any increase in grade or quality of materials that raises the price above what was comparable for the original roof will be your responsibility.

 This is actually a great time to consider upgrades since the insurance company is going to absorb the bulk of the cost.
-If you suffer a subsequent covered loss on the new roof, you will be paid for what it takes to repair or replace that roof and its higher-grade materials.
+If you suffer a subsequent covered loss on the new roof, you’ll be paid for what it takes to repair or replace that roof and its higher-grade materials.
 Sometimes a higher or better quality of roof can contribute to a lower premium for the same type of insurance coverage.
-Check with your insurance policy, agent, or an insurance claims specialist for clarification.
+Check with your insurance policy, agent, or insurance claim specialist for clarification.